-With its award-winning beaches catering for all levels from professionals to amateurs, its little surprise that West Kirby is a hotspot for water-sports enthusiasts.
+With its award-winning beaches (it's the nearest station to West Kirby beach) catering for all levels from professionals to amateurs, it's little surprise that West Kirby is a hotspot for water-sports enthusiasts.
 But the famous links course between West Kirby and Hoylake, the Royal Liverpool Golf Club, has hosted an amazing 11 British Open Golf championships, drawing golf lovers, too.

-Right in the thick of it and surrounded by shops, bars and restaurants, the station's buildings were reconstructed in the late 1800s, with the original station the site of The Concourse, a community institute operated by Wirral Metropolitan Borough Council.
+Right in the thick of it and surrounded by shops, bars, and restaurants, the station's buildings were reconstructed in the late 1800s, with the original station the site of The Concourse, a community institute operated by Wirral Metropolitan Borough Council.
 In 1938, an Art Deco-style platform canopy was added, but, otherwise, most of the Victorian station's building survives.